axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-insperation-and-discovery.markdown

   </li>
   <li id='en04'>
    <p class='_list-item'>
-    And keep what ownership I&rsquo;ve earned to that point.
+    And keep what ownership you&rsquo;ve earned to that point.
 More about that later.
     <a class='_uparrow' href='#bm04'><img src='/assets/img/arrow-up-icon.png'></a>
    </p>
   </li>